_Composers – Mahler

 This Mahler work is very accessible and enjoyable.
 Lovely, smooth, sweet string tone.
 This, along with the 1st Symphony, are my favorites.

-Comparing the Classic Reissue with the white dog above reveals that Bernie Grundman got the tonal balance right (not a common occurrence), but the magic of the RCA string tone has mysteriously been replaced by the thick, glossy strings you might expect on a Phillips record.
+Comparing the Classic Reissue with the white dog above (LSC 2364) reveals that Bernie Grundman got the tonal balance right (not a common occurrence), but the magic of the RCA string tone has mysteriously been replaced by the thick, glossy strings you might expect on a Phillips record.

 Consider that the same effect could probably be achieved if you were to buy a Crown amplifier and hook it up to your speakers.
 I had a Crown DC-300A in 1973 and I don’t want it back.

-Mahler / Symphony #1 / Haitink – Reviewed in 2006
+Mahler / Symphony No. 1 / Haitink – Reviewed in 2006

 This IMMACULATE looking Philips Dutch Import LP is the best sounding version of this music I’ve ever heard and one of the all time great performances as well.